Is wisdom tooth extraction dangerous?

 Wisdom tooth extraction is not dangerous if performed by highly qualified and experienced dentists.
 In addition, following the instructions of the dentist after extractions will also help you recover soon and get back to your normal life.

 Why do you need a wisdom tooth extraction?

 Wisdom teeth are the third set of molars in the back of your mouth.
-They usually grow in the age of 17-25.
+They usually grow between the age of 17-25.
 Most people are advised to remove wisdom teeth for the following reasons:

 - Wisdom teeth are affected: Because wisdom teeth appear by the time 28 other permanent teeth are fully grown, there is usually not enough room in the mouth for them.
-They can be trapped in the jawbone or gums, impacted or grow horizontally or partially.
+They can be trapped in the jawbone or gums, impacted, or grow horizontally or partially.

 - A wisdom tooth protrudes the next tooth, causing damage to the surrounding area.

 - A regular toothbrush can not clean bacteria and plaque around the wisdom teeth, so over time, it will cause tooth decay, periodontitis.

 Wisdom tooth extraction process

 First, the dentist will ask about your current health condition.
 You need to let them know if you have any medical conditions (such as diabetes, high blood pressure, low blood pressure, etc.).
 Also, list down the medications you are taking, if any.

 Next, the dentist will take X-rays of your mouth.
 This will help them determine whether the wisdom tooth that needs to be extracted is affected.
 From there, the dentist will outline the strategy to handle this tooth.